 2.12.1 The Applicant shall provide all the information sought under this RFQ.
 The Utility will evaluate only those Applications that are received in the required formats and complete in all respects.
 Incomplete and /or conditional Applications shall be liable to rejection.

 2.12.2 The Applicant shall prepare 1 (one) original set of the Application (together with the documents required to be submitted pursuant to this RFQ) and clearly marked as “ORIGINAL”.
-In addition, the Applicant shall submit 1 (one) copy of such Application, and documents ,which shall be marked as “COPY”.
+In addition, the Applicant shall submit 1 (one) copy of such Application and documents ,which shall be marked as “COPY”.
 The Applicant shall also provide 2 (two) soft copies thereof on a Compact Disc (CD).
 In the event of any discrepancy between the original and the copy, the original shall prevail.

 2.13 Sealing and Marking of Applications